keymetrics/on-premise/docs/BAREMETAL.md

 $ docker-compose up
 ```

-*Some ES errors might appears but it's not critical (time for the backend to connect to ES)*
+*Some ES errors might appears but it's not critical (delay for the backend to connect to ES)*

 ## Update Procedure